 - In 2023, over 18 million smart locks were shipped worldwide, up from 10 million in 2020.

 - Adoption rates in new residential construction have jumped from 12% in 2019 to 31% in 2024 in North America.
+This shift is accelerating demand for scalable residential smart access solutions across new developments.

 This explosive growth is not just driven by technology, but also by user expectations, urbanization, and rising demand for remote access management.

-1. From Niche to Norm: Smart Locks Become Default in New Builds
+From Niche to Norm: Smart Locks Become Default in New Builds

 - A standard offering for convenience and security